curiosdevcookie/Harvard-CS50/week_11__final-project/spelling_bee/README.md

 We love playing the [Spelling Bee of the NY Times](https://www.nytimes.com/puzzles/spelling-bee).

 So I thaught that this would make a fun challenge for me to implement.
-To give it a little spin, this is Spelling Bee with the Urban Dictionary as its lexicon.
+To give it a little spin, this is Spelling Bee with the Urban Dictionary as its lexicon: [Urban Spelling Bee](https://urban-spelling-bee.fly.dev).

-Also, as we aren't English native speakers, the player is provided with the definition of the word if the word is found in the dictionary.
+Also, as I'm not an English native speaker, I thought to learn a thing or two, the player is provided with the definition of the word if the word is found in the dictionary.

+_Protips_:

-_Protip_: Click on the bee to get a new set of letters!
+* Double-click on the 🐝  to get a new set of letters!
+* Click on the ℹ️ next to a word to get its definition!
+* … is the 🐝 in your way?
+Just drag'n'drop them to a new location!

 ## How to play